Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 You’re running on a biological OS.

-5. Reintroduce Real Human Contact
+5. Reintroduce Real Human Interaction

 Don’t wait until you feel isolated.

-Prevent it.
+Schedule it.

 LED Desk Lamp for Office Home, Eye-Caring Desk Light